-Progressing further into the fall fishing season, the water cools even more with increasing oxygen levels that stimulate fish causing them to become more active.
+Progressing further into the fall fishing season the water continues to cool, increasing oxygen levels in the water, which stimulate fish and results in them becoming more active.

-Later into the season means fish begin to get slower.
-As we near winter, fish will already have gorged earlier in the season and start to become lazy, swimming less to strike a lure.
+Later into the season, fish begin to get slower.
+As winter approaches, fish will already have gorged earlier in the season and will start to become lazy, which means they’re lesson likely to swim to your lure.
 Prepare to go deeper, and think strategically.

 What you can catch

 The most popular species in fall are large and small-mouth bass, walleye, northern pike, trout and salmon.

 The best tactics depend on where in the county you are and what you’d like to catch.
 However, it can often be productive to make your way to greener pastures.
 Seek out deep healthy weeds near bays and tributaries, in fertile lakes and rivers.

 Some species, such as pike, look for cover.
 This causes them to move away from the shorelines and into the rich vegetation and deeper waters.
 The contrary applies to largemouth bass and walleye, who tend to migrate towards shallow waters in order to keep warm, keeping close shoreline vegetation for cover.

 The easiest way to determine the most productive waters is to keep your eye out for baitfish, as your chances to score a catch will increase where the natural action is.
 Here are some quick tips on catching some of the top fall fish this season:

 Salmon have a thick, strong jaw which means you’re going to have to choose your hooks carefully!

 Make sure your hooks razor sharp and plan your fishing trip on a dull or overcast day for best results.
 Sunshine causes salmon to go into deeper waters and become a little less active, so dusk or dawn is optimal on sunny days.